Guess what endangered animal will be mingling with visitors at Quetico Provincial Park this summer. Need a hint?

 Only at Quetico

 You can learn all about it at Quetico Provincial Park.
-For the past two summers, the park has invited Grey Raven Ranch to share the horses and their rich history with the public.
+Grey Raven Ranch shares the horses and their rich history with the public every summer.

 “We have a mandate to provide natural heritage and cultural education about the current and historic features of the park.
 So it was a natural fit for us,” Trevor says.
-“And everyone loves horses and ponies.
+“And everyone loves horses.
 We knew it would be a crowd-pleaser.”

 It certainly was.
-“Ponies in the Park” remains Quetico’s best-attended education program.
+“Horses in the Park” remains Quetico’s best-attended education program.

-“Young people, in particular, are smitten with the ponies,” says Trevor.
+“Young people, in particular, are smitten with the horses,” says Trevor.
 “They love being able to get so close to them.
 And adults are fascinated by the unique history of the breed.”

 “People come right into the pen.
 Whole families with their kids—feeding them, petting them, taking pictures with them,” says Darcy.
 “And the horses, they’re loving it.
 Over the period of a couple of days, we had more than 150 visitors.”